 Most of what mainstream society recognizes as medicine (especially with regards to anti-cancer treatments), the body sees as poison.
 Pharmaceuticals are among the worst toxic offenders in our modern world, with a strong lipophilic tendency to build up in fat and neurological tissue.
 Some pharmaceuticals also have a long half-life, meaning they don’t break down very quickly and can take months, or even years to disappear from the body.

 I’m not saying to stop taking your prescriptions, but before accepting a prescription from your doctor, ask if there are any diet or lifestyle changes that might work instead.
 You’d be amazed at the number of conditions that can be improved, if not resolved outright, through a change in diet and improving other lifestyle factors such as stress levels and sleep quality.

 The list above isn’t meant to frighten you.
-And the last thing you should do is just throw up your arms and declare that it’s pointless to even try and limit your exposure to all the various toxins.
+And the last thing we want you to do is throw up your arms and declare that it’s pointless to even try .
 The goal is progress, not perfection.
 Taking baby steps to rid (or at least decrease) your diet and lifestyle of as many toxins as possible is an important first step.
-Then it’s time to start cleansing.
+Then it’s time to start cleansing!

 Looking for ways to detox?
 Look no further!
 Here are 31 Easy Ways to Detoxify Every Day (Some May Surprise You!)

 Editor’s note: This post was originally published in January 2017.
 It has been updated and republished in November 2019.